whitneyburton/portfolios/students/1611-back/jonathan-serrano/jonathan_mod_two_portfolio.markdown

 * Some broken pages.
 Updates, trip index, new station

 #### Evaluation Scores
-Functional Expectations - 2
+Functional Expectations: 2
 * Application has some small mising base functionality

-ActiveRecord - 3
+ActiveRecord: 3
 * ActiveRecord methods generally live in the appropriate model, but some Ruby is used to organize data after database queries.

-User Experience and Conventions - 3
+User Experience and Conventions: 3
 * Project still uses appropriate routes and HTTP verbs.
 User experiance is pleasant, but may need additional improvement before truly being ready to be be deployed.

-Code Organizationn/Quality - 3
+Code Organizationn/Quality: 3
 * Some logic not realated specifically to HTTP request/responses remains in the main application file.
 Some methods may be slightly long, or follow unexpected patterns.

-Testing - 3
+Testing: 3
 * Application is well tested but does not balance isolation and integratin/features tests.

-Woork Collaboratively - 3
+Woork Collaboratively: 3
 * Good use of branches, pull requests, and a project-management tool.

 #### Project Pair Feedback